Defense Attorneys for Murder Charges in Michigan

-Because of our vast experience handling these cases and understanding of the methods used to prosecute defendants for murder, we are highly adept at doing what is necessary to gain every possible advantage for our clients and achieving dismissals and acquittals when possible.
+Because of our vast experience handling these cases and understanding the methods used to prosecute defendants for murder, we are highly adept at doing what is necessary to gain every possible advantage for our clients and achieving dismissals and acquittals when possible.

-Through Investigation – Efforts must be made to interview all witnesses that may be helpful to the client’s defense, and attempts must be made to locate witnesses who may be able to provide useful information.
-In many cases, we use the services of competent private investigators to interview potential witnesses and develop facts that will be valuable to the defense.
-It is never advisable to rely solely on the information contained in police reports to prepare for trial because these documents virtually always include exaggerations, false statements, misquotes, typos, and outright lies.
-LEWIS & DICKSTEIN, P.L.L.C. has numerous affiliations with investigators, many of whom are former police detectives, federal agents, and officers.
-Their services can be extremely valuable to a client who is facing a substantial prison term or life in prison.
+Thorough Investigation – Efforts must be made to interview all witnesses that may help the client’s defense and locate witnesses who might provide helpful information.
+In many cases, we use skilled private investigators’ services to interview potential witnesses and develop facts that will be valuable to the defense.
+It is never advisable to rely solely on the information in police reports to prepare for trial because these documents virtually always include exaggerations, false statements, misquotes, typos, and outright lies.
+LEWIS & DICKSTEIN, P.L.L.C. has numerous affiliations with investigators, including former police detectives, federal agents, and officers.
+Their services can be valuable to clients facing a substantial prison term or life in prison.

 Law enforcement investigations must be carefully dissected, scrutinized, and challenged.
-As indicated previously, law enforcement often takes short cuts or manipulates evidence under the theory that the ends justify the means.
-Without the best murder defense attorneys handling these cases, people will be wrongfully charged and convicted.
-We know from the media that innocent people are convicted of murder and sentenced to death or life in prison and are subsequently acquitted many years later.
+As indicated previously, law enforcement often takes shortcuts or manipulates evidence under the theory that the ends justify the means.
+Without the best murder defense attorneys handling these cases, people are more likely to be wrongfully charged and convicted.
+You know from the media that innocent people are convicted of murder, sentenced to death or life in prison, and subsequently acquitted many years later.